dashpay/docs/masternodes/maintenance.rst

 searchable by its txid.
 A number of block explorers are available for the Dash network.

+- `Blockchair <https://blockchair.com/dash>`__ offers a block explorer with detailed visualizations to analyse the Dash blockchain.

 - `CryptoID <https://chainz.cryptoid.info/>`__ offers a `Dash blockchain explorer <https://chainz.cryptoid.info/dash/>`__ and a `function
   <https://chainz.cryptoid.info/dash/masternodes.dws>`__ to view and map